PySimpleGUI/PySimpleGUI/readme.md

 # Display and interact with the Window using an Event Loop
 while True:
     event, values = window.read()
-    # See if user wants to quit or window was closed
+    # See if the user wants to quit or window was closed
     if event == sg.WINDOW_CLOSED or event == 'Quit':
         break
     # Output a message to the window